mozilla/id-specs/browserid/index.md

 * additional fields specified by the algorithm, e.g. <tt>modulus</tt> and <tt>exponent</tt> for RSA public keys.
 * <tt>kid</tt> an optional key identifier, which will be matched against the "kid" field in JWS signature objects.
 The format is arbitrary, but some sort of generation-number or date is commonly used to facilitate key rotation.

-When more than one key might represent the same entity, a key-value pair object of cryptographic keys is used
+When more than one key might represent the same entity, a key-value pair object of cryptographic keys is used, and the <tt>kid</tt> is specified as the key of that key-value pair, rather than inside the object.

      ....
      "publicKeys": {